mdanyalkayani-se/gakhars/readme.md

 ---

-## 🛡️ License
+## 📄 License & Usage

-This project is not open source at this time.
+This project is part of a **personal portfolio showcase**.
+It is **not open source**, and the **source code is private**.

-All content is presented for cultural preservation and educational use.
+The project is available for **inspiration and demonstration purposes only**.
+Please do **not copy, reuse, or redistribute** any part of the implementation without permission.

+> All rights reserved unless explicitly granted.

+If you're interested in **collaborating or building something similar**, feel free to reach out.

 ---